Home

 HR4406

-HR4406 is a sub-giant star in the constellation of Musca.
+HR4406 is a sub-giant star of spectral class B2 in the constellation of Musca.

 HR4406 visual magnitude is 5.59.
-Because of its reltive faintness, HR4406 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR4406 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 5.59